Ai Weiwei: The Fake Case: Description

-Ai Weiwei The Fake Case opens with scenes of Ai Weiwei being released from his 81-day detention spent in solitary confinement, and he is subsequently put on house arrest following gigantic and inexplicable charges of tax evasion, a case film's title references.
-He suffers from a sleeping disorder and memory loss, 18 cameras are monitoring his studio and home, police agents follow his every move, and heavy restrictions from the Kafkaesque Chinese authorities weigh him down.
-Ai Weiwei is visibly shaken, but during his year on probation he steadily finds new ways to provoke and challenge the mighty authoritarian regime in his fight for human rights and free expression.
+Ai Weiwei: The Fake Case opens with scenes of Ai Weiwei being released from his 81-day detention spent in solitary confinement, and he is subsequently put on house arrest following gigantic and inexplicable charges of tax evasion—the case the film's title references.
+At home, he suffers from a sleeping disorder and memory loss, while 18 cameras monitor his studio and home, and police agents follow his every move.
+Heavy restrictions from the Kafkaesque Chinese authorities weigh him down.
+Ai Weiwei is visibly shaken, but during his year on probation, he steadily finds new ways to provoke and challenge the mighty authoritarian regime in his fight for human rights and free expression.

 The film picks up where Alison Klayman's Ai Weiwei: Never Sorry left off, but Ai Weiwei The Fake Case is more explicitly political.
 The documentary also features creation of S.A.C.R.E.D., an artwork featuring sculpture dioramas of Ai's time in prison, which premiered during the 2013 Venice Biennale.